Zest-studi-o/bookzone-v2/TESTING.md

 #### 3A: As a logged-in user, I want to be able to find the available books to buy and list any books I have to sell
 * **Acceptance Criteria:** A logged user should be provided with a clear list of items
 * **Summary:**<br>
-    -There is a books page that can be accessed only by authenticated users, considering that all the booking entries must have the current user as the author;<br>
+    -There is a books page that can be accessed only by authenticated users, considering that all the entries must have the current user as the author;<br>
     -The books sections appear successive only after the previous ones are validated;<br>
     -The first section contains inputs for details, for the user to fill in;<br>
     -The validation of these values is very strict to prevent errors when generating the tables section.
 The following rules are being checked: